-Halina Steiner is the design director of DLANDstudio architecture + landscape architecture pllc.
+Halina Steiner is the design director of DLANDstudio.
 Halina presented on the use of information graphics in landscape architecture at the AIGA Phoenix Design Week and on the use of green infrastructure at APA LA 2014 Conference.
 She has also presented work on flood mitigation strategies along the Adyar River in India to government officials and at Anna University in Chennai.

 In 2012, Halina taught an International Summer Workshop at the Warsaw University of Life Science.
 She has been a critic at The Cooper Union, The City College of New York, and Syracuse University.
 Halina’s has written articles for both Topos and Garten + Landschaft about the development of waterfront parks in New York City.